suryap-002924467/INFO6150_Final_Project/Readme.md

 12. Popovers
 13. Toasts
 14. Badge - For title
-15. Alerts - For signup
+15. Alerts - used for live alerts.